Turkish lira firmest in three months on Iran sanctions waiver expectations

-ISTANBUL, Nov 2 (Reuters) - The Turkish lira firmed 1 percent against the dollar to its strongest level in around three months on Friday, helped by investor optimism that Turkey will receive a waiver on U.S. sanctions targeting Iranian oil.
+ISTANBUL (Reuters) - The Turkish lira firmed 1.7 percent against the dollar to its strongest level in around three months on Friday, helped by investor optimism that Turkey will receive a waiver on U.S. sanctions targeting Iranian oil and the lifting of U.S. sanctions on two top Turkish officials.

-The lira, which has recovered from a slump to record lows in August, strengthened to 5.4600 against the dollar by 0850 GMT from Thursday’s close of 5.51.
+The lira TRYTOM=D3, which has recovered from a slump to record lows in August, briefly strengthened beyond 5.4200 against the dollar by 1415 GMT from Thursday's close of 5.51.

 It is currently down 30 percent against the U.S. currency this year, having been hit by concerns about President Tayyip Erdogan’s influence over monetary policy and a diplomatic spat between Ankara and Washington.